 Kimberlee Cooper, BSW, MSW

 Kimberlee has both a Bachelor’s Degree and a Master’s Degree in Social Work and founded The Family Room with over ten years of experience in the child welfare field, nine as an ongoing caseworker for Oregon’s state child welfare system.
 She is a mother to two young children, step-mother to three teenaged boys and is walking the parenting journey right alongside her TFR families.
 She has a particular interest in the neurobiology of trauma and trauma informed care.
-She has served as TFR’s Executive Director since it’s birth in 2014.
+She served as TFR’s Executive Director since it’s birth in 2014 until July 2023.

 Stacy Bellavia, BSW

-Stacy has a Bachelor’s Degree in Socialwork and spent over ten years as a caseworker in Oregon’s child welfare system, both as a protective services worker and a hotline screener.
-She has also worked extensively in Oregon’s anti-sex-trafficking initiative.
-Stacy served as The Family Room’s Board Chair for one year prior to being hired as the Program Director in January 2016.
+Stacy has a Bachelor’s Degree in Social Work and spent over ten years employed in Oregon’s child welfare system, both as a protective services worker and a child abuse hotline screener.
+She has also worked extensively with vulnerable & oppressed populations across the globe.
+Stacy served as The Family Room’s Board Chair for one year prior to being hired in January 2016.